jimhigson/oboe.js/writing/main/5_Implementation.md

 The Grunt task runner was used to automate routine tasks such as executing the tests and building.
 Unit and component tests run automatically whenever a source file changed.
-The integration tests are not run in this way because they intentionally simulate slow transfers and take some time to run.
 This is a small, tightly focused project so the majority of time programming is spent refactoring already working code.
 Running tests on save provides quick feedback so that mistakes are found as soon as they are made.
 Agile practitioners emphasise the